Hi! I’m Marc Terribilini

 My guess is that you’re here to learn archery, right!?
 Well, I’ve been shooting ever since I was a kid.
 My dad and I competed in many tournaments across the United States and still enjoy shooting to this day!

-With 60+ years of combined experience, we’ve both learned a thing or two over the years.
+With 30+ years of experience, I’ve learned a thing or two over the years.
 Archery takes years of practice and refinement, but with proper guidance, you can shave years off the learning curve.

 Everyone Starts as a Beginner

 Yep, that’s me in the green sweatshirt and that’s my dad, walking behind the shooting line.
 I was around 4 or 5 years old at the time and my dad was the archery instructor.
 We were just getting started, but my dad had enough experience to teach us.
 I was having a blast but didn’t really know what I was doing (why was I making that face?).
 I hit the bullseye occasionally but was frustrated with inconsistent impact.

 This is common for every beginner…you do the best you can, but you’re not consistent enough to be on target.
 Guidance is very important at this stage because you need confidence in the fact that you’re learning the proper fundamentals.

 Once you understand proper fundamentals, it’s practice, practice, practice.
 With hundreds of hours of practice under my belt, here I am challenging myself in a local tournament.
 I’ve developed a few bad habits by this point, so it’s a constant challenge to make a good shot.

 Perfect practice makes perfect, but every archer develops bad habits over time.
 Learning the right way from the beginning helps you reduce bad habits and take notice when they do appear.
 This gives you the power to overcome those challenges when others simply give up.

 It Takes Focus to Excel